SkynetLabs/skynet-kernel/README.md

 All requests such as downloading files, uploading files, and interacting with the registry are verified cryptogrpahically.
 If the user's portal attempts to lie or present corrupted data, the request will be interrupted.

+TODO: Document the logging framework

+TODO: Document the modules

 ## Browser Extension Design